CoderionLabs/exoberry/README.md

 # DEOS

 The distributed exokernel operating system.
+Most of this is derived from 6.828.
+I was told by Dawson Engler who was one of the many people that developed the exokernel to start with this.
+We will later implement ideas from the papers.

 [![Build Status](https://travis-ci.org/friedrich12/DEOS.svg?branch=master)](https://travis-ci.org/friedrich12/DEOS)